lukewickstead/KnockoutSurvey/README.md

 ## Xunit Tests ##

-CD into the directory containing the test project, for example:
+cd into the directory containing the test project, for example:

-> CD ~/RiderProjects/KnockoutSurvey/KnockoutSurvey/KnockoutSurvey
+> cd ~/RiderProjects/KnockoutSurvey/KnockoutSurvey/KnockoutSurvey

 Then run the tests